News Feed

 From flattery to debate: USF researchers training AI to mirror human reasoning

-USF researchers are challenging AI to think and debate in ways that resemble human reasoning.
-They have developed a framework with the ability to hold a belief and then encounter opposing viewpoints, similar to situations people find themselves in.
+USF researchers are challenging AI to think and debate more like humans.
+Their new framework lets systems hold a belief and confront opposing viewpoints, similar to real human discussions.

 February 12, 2026Research and Innovation